 - Forklift operators are properly licensed and trained in the use of the boom

 EPIC recently celebrated the 10-year milestone of zero lost time accidents.
 So it’s safe to say throughout the process of building a turnkey modular skid our craftsman are taking their jobs seriously.
-And because seeing is believing, here is a timelapse covering a recent disassembly that took place in the EPIC shop.
+And because seeing is believing, here is a timelapse covering a recent assembly that took place in the EPIC shop.